-Camarones a la Diabla is an iconic dish during the season.
-It is cooked with a combination of chilies—guajillo, chipotle and arbol—which makes it extremely spicy.
+Camarones a la Diabla is an iconic dish during the Lent season.
+It is cooked with a combination of chilies—guajillo, chipotle and chile de árbol (small and potent Mexican chili pepper)—which makes the dish extremely spicy.

 23. Birria de Chivo (Goat Stew)

-This is the most famous dish in the State of Oaxaca, southern México.
-It is a large corn tortilla (about 30 cm in diameter) made of white corn.
-It is first put on the griddle and then placed on the embers to get it dry and crispy.
+The cooking process starts with the making of a large corn tortilla, about 30cm (12 inch) in diameter made of white corn.
+The tortilla is first put on the griddle and then placed on the embers to get it dry and crispy.

 26. Flautas (Flutes)

-The flutes are traditional Mexican tacos made with rolled corn tortilla and filled with mashed potato, cheese, chicken, etc.
+The flutes are traditional Mexican tacos made with rolled corn tortilla and filled with mashed potatoes, cheese, chicken, etc.

 27. Torta Ahogada (Drowned Baguette)

 This is the most popular street food in the state of Jalisco.
-It’s a sandwich made with a bread called birote stuffed with confit pork meat immersed in a hot sauce based on dried chilies, vinegar, tomato, and spices.
+It’s a sandwich made with a local bread called birote and stuffed with pork confit immersed in a hot sauce based on dried chilies, vinegar, tomato, and spices.